 The page has been translated by Gen AI.

-This explains how to log in to the Container Registry using the CLI command and manage Container images and Helm charts.
+This explains how to log in to the Container Registry using CLI commands and manage container images and Helm charts.

-You can log in to the Container Registry and push or pull container images using the CLI command.
+You can log in to the Container Registry using CLI commands and push or pull container images.

-The user can log in to the Container Registry using the authentication key.
+The user can log in to the Container Registry using an authentication key.

-To log in to Container Registry, you need LoginContainerRegistry permission for the registry you want to use.
+To log in to a Container Registry, you need the LoginContainerRegistry permission for the registry you will use.

-For more information on policy and permission settings, see Management > IAM > Policy.
+For detailed information on policies and permission settings, see Management > IAM > Policies.

-Logs in using the AccessKey and SecretKey of the authentication key and the registry endpoint.
+Log in using the authentication key’s AccessKey, SecretKey, and the registry endpoint.

 1 docker login <registry_endpoint>